qub Protocol Specification

 14. Validate upload eligibility via the qub upload service (bot-detection, entitlement, rate limits).

-15. Submit SealedQubCbor to the qub upload service; the service signs and uploads to Arweave.
+15. Submit W (the OuterWrapper bytes) to the qub upload service; the service

 8. Unlock Protocol